nikitoshina/Advisory-Referendum-Experiment/README.md

 ### 1.4.1 Advisory Referendum

-Fischer Exact Test was used to test whether the willingness to support the initiative was affected by advisory referenda.
-The resulting p-value was 0.584, which is significantly above 10%, thus we cannot reject the H0 that there is no difference between two surveys.
+A Fisher Exact Test was used to test whether the willingness to support the initiative was truly affected by advisory referendums.
+The resulting p-value was 0.584, which is significantly above 10%.
+Thus we cannot reject the H0 that there is a lack of differences between the two surveys.

 <img src="README_files/figure-markdown_strict/questEffectOnAgreement-1.png" alt="Fischer Exact Test on effect of advisory referendum" width="80%" />
 <p class="caption">